sdenec/tidy5e-sheet/README.md

 - Update integration for [Character Actions 5e](https://github.com/ElfFriend-DnD/foundryvtt-dnd5eCharacterActions)
 - The module setting _"Use classic item controls in list view."_ when enabled it shows the actions correctly but the section headers are "not synchronized at the column level" should be fixed with CSS ...
   ![img](https://i.imgur.com/UoIz6Y1.png)
-- The favorite mechanism should be integrated with the module [Character Sheet Favorites](https://gitlab.com/mxzf/favorite-items) for synchronization between standard and tidy sheet
+- The current template for favorite items is to complicated ... we should be apply the same template of the module [Character Sheet Favorites](https://gitlab.com/mxzf/favorite-items)

 ## Features